 25.4.
-Provisions for Early Retirement and Gradual Step-in Retirement
+Provisions for Early Retirement and Gradual Step-in Retirement responds to a previously determined percentage of the salary until that time.

 A gradual step-in retirement (early retirement model) has been agreed upon with certain employees.
 This is a transitional payment for the period between the early termination of the employment relationship and the time of the claim to legal pension benefits.
 The transitional payment for this period cor-